donaldRwilliams/IRCcheck/README.md

 # failed
 mean(1 - irc < 0)
-#> [1] 0.1
+#> [1] 1
 ```

 Note that negative fails, as the irrelevant covariance exceeded 1.
 The
-IRC will fail more often with more variables (e.g., `15` instead of
+IRC will fail less often with fewer variables.
+Also, if `0.05` is
-`10`).
-Also, if `0.05` is changed to a larger value this will result in
+changed to a larger value this will result in more sparsity.
+As a
-more sparsity.
-As a result, the IRC will be satisfied more often.
+result, the IRC will be satisfied more often.

 ## References